Geodego/data_engineering_azure/3-data_lakes_and_lakehouses/1-big_data_ecosystem.md

 There are four different modes to setup Spark:
 - Local mode: In this case, everything happens on a single machine.
 So, while we use spark's APIs, we don't really do any distributed computing.
 The local mode can be useful to learn syntax and to prototype your project.
-- distributed mode: The other three modes are distributed and declare a cluster manager.
+- distributed mode: The other three nodes are distributed and declare a cluster manager.
 The cluster manager is a separate process that monitors available resources and makes sure that all machines are responsive during the job.
 There are three different options of cluster managers:
   - Spark's own Standalone Cluster Manager.
 In Spark's Standalone mode there is a Driver Process.
 If you open a Spark